 Hydride, in simple terms, is said to be the anion of hydrogen.
 It is a chemical compound where the hydrogen atoms exhibit nucleophilic, basic or reducing properties.
 Usually, in a hydride, the hydrogen has an oxidation number equal to −1.
 Some popular examples include water (H2O), methane (CH4) and ammonia (NH3).

 |Molecular Weight||1.008 g/mol|

 |Chemical Name||Hydrogen Anion|

 Compounds of hydrogen with less electronegative elements are known as hydrides.
-So when hydrogen reacts with any other element the product formed is considered to be a hydride.
-If we closely observe the periodic table hydrides formation is not seen from VA group elements and this condition is known as hydride gap.
+So, when hydrogen reacts with any other element, the product formed is considered to be a hydride.
+If we closely observe the periodic table, hydride formation is not seen from VA group elements, and this condition is known as the hydride gap.
 Hydrogen molecule usually reacts with many elements except noble gases to form hydrides.
-However, the properties may vary depending on the type of intermolecular force that exists between the elements, its molecular masses, temperature, and other factors.
+However, the properties may vary depending on the type of intermolecular force that exists between the elements, their molecular masses, temperature, and other factors.

 Types of Hydrides

 Hydrides are mainly divided into three major types or groups.
 The categories are decided based on what elements the hydrogen forms bonds with or simply on the basis of chemical bonding.
 The three types of hydrides are ionic, covalent, and metallic hydrides.
 We will learn about them in detail below.

 Ionic or Saline Hydrides